 The global tech team that Bedos leads from his London office has played a key role in this growth.
 Bedos joined Hotels.com as director of development in 2010.
 At the time, the company Hotels.com was releasing once every month or two and running its workloads out of its own data centre.
 Today, Bedos is CTO and Hotels.com is making thousands of releases year and has gone all-in on the cloud.

-Expedia has migrated the majority of its workload to Amazon Web Services, which has provided Bedos with the agility to scale services as required, break down the barriers between infrastructure engineers and developers, and standardise machine learning services.
+Expedia has migrated the majority of its workload to Amazon Web Services, which has provided Bedos with the agility to scale services as required, break down the barriers between infrastructure engineers and developers and standardise machine learning features.